 You perform firmware update by setting up an image that contains a firmware add-on and remediating the vSAN cluster against that image.
 For more information about performing firmware updates by using vSphere Lifecycle Manager images, see Firmware Updates.

-- You can manually trigger a hardware compatibility check for the cluster.
+- You can run a hardware compatibility check for the cluster.

-- When you perform a compliance check against the image, firmware compliance is also checked.
+When you perform a compliance check against the image for a cluster, firmware compliance is also checked.
 As a result, you can easily notice if a driver or firmware in your cluster becomes non-compliant.
 For more information about checking the compliance of a cluster against an image, see Checking Compliance Against a Single Image.

 - You can use vSphere Lifecycle Manager recommended images.